adityaBhatt02/adityaBhatt02/README.md

 🚀 Full-Stack Web Developer | Java Enthusiast | Blockchain Learner

 🧠 **About Me**
 I'm a passionate developer with a problem-solving mindset and a focus on building full-stack web solutions that address real-world challenges.
-With a solid foundation in Java, Data Structures & Algorithms, and Web Development, I thrive in collaborative environments where innovation meets execution.
+My core strength lies in Java Full Stack Development, specializing in Spring & Spring Boot, combined with frontend expertise using React.js and backend knowledge in Node.js.

-Currently, I'm exploring the MERN stack to strengthen my full-stack development skills, and diving into Blockchain technologies to build decentralized, secure, and transparent web applications.
+Currently, I'm exploring Java Full Stack to strengthen my development skills, and diving into Blockchain technologies to build decentralized, secure, and transparent web applications.

 ---